asastats/docs/code-of-conduct.md

 * **DAO discussions**: discussions that are conducted in the [official repository](https://github.com/asastats/dao-discussion/discussions) and are not related to any internal ASA Stats issues

-* **Official discussions**: dcommunity-based discussions where meaningful participation is rewarded.
+* **Official discussions**: community-based discussions where meaningful participation is rewarded.
 The preferred channel for official discussions is the [ASA Stats subreddit](https://www.reddit.com/r/asastats/).
 A Tasker’s participation in official discussions (or in any other sub-project) has no connection whatsoever with their Tasker role.

 * **Other discussions**: everything else in ASA Stats official channels.
 The exception: places like the #off-topic Discord channel used for chatting without any benefit to the project or the community.